 If your state or country did not require certification tests, separate from degree requirements, then you are not eligible for test exemption under the new rule.

-TEA will not accept scores from educators.
-Official verification of test scores must be sent from the state board where you received your certificate.
+- Official verification of test scores from the state board where you received your certificate

 4. Will TEA accept other documents in lieu of certification exams or a standard teaching certificate?